3 Data Preparation in Practice: From Raw Data to Insight

 1. Explain how your approach to handling outliers might differ between patient temperature data and income data.

-2. Consider a model that performs well in training but poorly in production.
+2. Consider a model that performs well during training but poorly in production.
 Reflect on how decisions made during data preparation could contribute to this discrepancy.

 4. Describe how data preparation choices, such as grouping categories or removing extreme values, can influence the fairness and interpretability of machine learning models.